Price earns 1st regular-season save, Dodgers top Rockies 7-5

 Muncy’s two-out drive in the seventh inning off reliever Yency Almonte (0-1) gave the defending World Series champions a 6-5 lead on the way to their sixth straight victory.

-Price pitched out of trouble in the ninth, striking out two.
-Primarily a starter throughout his 13-year career, the left-hander has moved into a relief role this season because of the Dodgers’ stacked and star-studded rotation.
+Price pitched out of trouble in the ninth, striking out two, as the Dodgers gave regular closer Kenley Jansen a breather.
+Primarily a starter throughout his 13-year career, the left-hander has moved into a relief role this season because of Los Angeles’ stacked and star-studded rotation.
 His only other save came as a rookie with Tampa Bay in Game 7 of the 2008 AL Championship Series against Boston.

+“That was huge for myself, my confidence, my coaches’ confidence in me,” Price said.
+“I felt every time I went out there my stuff has gotten better.
+Tonight was the best I’ve commanded the baseball until this point in four appearances.
+My arm felt great. … I commanded the baseball the way I’m used to doing it and got good results.”

 Jimmy Nelson (1-1) worked a hitless inning in relief of starter Julio Urías and the Dodgers (11-2), with the most wins in the majors, won at home on Jackie Robinson Day.